What Pipe Linings Are Best for Sewer Applications?

 - TNEMEC – manufacturers of TNEMEC Perma-Shield® 431 require a formal certification process of approved applicators and have periodic audits to ensure compliance.

-- Note: Both Permox CTF™ and TNEMEC Perma-Shield® 431 require significant surface prep prior to application, essentially removing the annealing oxide layer, and both utilize plural components with catalyst/resin mixing occurring at the nozzles when applying the coating.
+- Note: Both Permox CTF™ and TNEMEC Perma-Shield® 431 require a greater extent of surface prep prior to application, addressing the annealing oxide layer specifically.
+Both utilize plural components with catalyst/resin mixing occurring at the nozzles when applying the coating.

 2. Cleaning – by the lining manufacturers recommendation, it refers to the maximum amount of pressure (psi) that is suggested to be used in cleaning the lining as well as well as the nozzle type/size and spray angle.

 - Protecto 401™ and – Ceramapure™ 2,500 psi

 - Permox™ CFT – 3,000 psi